Easter Offensive: Aftermath

 At the conclusion of the ARVN counteroffensive, both sides were exhausted but considered their efforts to have been successful.
-The South Vietnamese and the Americans believed the policy of Vietnamization to have been validated, the internal weaknesses of the South Vietnamese command structure, which had been rectified somewhat during the emergency, reappeared once it had passed.
+The South Vietnamese and the Americans believed the policy of Vietnamization to have been validated, though the internal weaknesses of the South Vietnamese command structure, which had been rectified somewhat during the emergency, reappeared once it had passed.
 During the Easter offensive, more than 25,000 South Vietnamese civilians had been killed and almost a million became refugees, 600,000 of whom were living in camps under government care.
-American casualties in combat for all of 1972 totaled only 300 killed, most during the offensive.
+American casualties in combat for all of 1972 totaled 300 killed, most during the offensive.

 Hanoi had committed 14 divisions and 26 independent regiments to the offensive and had suffered approximately 100,000 casualties and lost almost all of its armored forces committed (134 T-54s, 56 PT-76s and 60 T-34s).
-In return, much of the territory gained in the initial months of fighting was lost back to South Vietnam (the battle for Quang Tri city lasted 81 days with South Vietnam eventually gaining control of the city in September as well as the majority of Quang Tri province).
+In return, part of the territory gained in the initial months of fighting was lost back to South Vietnam (the battle for Quang Tri city lasted 81 days with South Vietnam eventually gaining control of the city in September as well as the majority of Quang Tri province).
 However the PAVN did hold territory at the end of the offensive as well as the western fringes of the II and III Corps sectors.
 In total around 10% of the country.
 It is believed that the North Vietnamese leadership had both underestimated the fighting ability of the ARVN, which, by 1972, had become one of the best-equipped armies in the world, and failed to grasp the destructiveness of American air power against an enemy fighting a conventional battle.
 Combined with these strategic errors, PAVN commanders had also thrown away their local numerical superiority by making frontal attacks into heavy defensive fire and suffered massive casualties as a consequence.
-However, by its own estimate, the PAVN had also dealt the most severe blow in the entire war, with over 200,000 ARVN casualties, a third of the South's entire armed forces.
-This claim is disputed & countered by US and South Vietnamese numbers.
-The North Vietnamese lost much of their armor and equipment and as many as 100,000 troops.
-That also allowed Viet Cong irregulars and political agents to make a return through the gaps in the defensive lines, which had been torn open during the offensive.
+However, by its own estimate, the PAVN had also dealt the most severe blow in the entire war, with over 200,000 ARVN casualties, a third of the ARVN's forces.
+This claim is disputed and countered by US and South Vietnamese numbers, and they claimed the North Vietnamese lost much of their armor and equipment and as many as 100,000 troops.
+None of North Vietnam's strategic aims for the offensive were completely achieved.
+However, the offensive also allowed Viet Cong irregulars and political agents to make a return through the gaps in the defensive lines, which had been torn open during the offensive.
 Hanoi wasted no time in making use of what little ground it had gained.
 The North Vietnamese immediately began to extend their supply corridors from Laos and Cambodia into South Vietnam.
 The PAVN rapidly expanded port facilities at the captured town of Đông Hà, and within a year, over 20 percent of the materiel destined for the southern battlefield was flowing across its docks.